SDLC vs STLC: What is the Difference?

 • The XP and Scrum methodologies are part of the Agile SDLC framework, and they each use a two-week development sprint approach to covering the SDLC cycles.

-• Project and team size is big.
+• The project and team size is big.

-• Project is Complex.
+• The project is Complex.

 Waterfall Model